entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 379. Postpineal plate: absent (0); present (1).

-380. Central plate bears a small anteriorly projecting process where the infra orbital sensory groove or canal passes on to the preorbital plate: absent (0); present (1).
+380. Central plate bears a small anteriorly projecting process where the suparorbital sensory groove or canal passes on to the preorbital plate: absent (0); present (1).

 381. Postorbital plate bears a posterirly projecting process where the infraorbital sensory line passes on the marginal plate; absent (0); present (1).